 Allergy Treatment Specialists in Houston, Texas

 Allergy & ENT Associates – a trusted consortium of fifteen allergy centers located throughout the Greater Houston Area – provides specialized care for the diagnosis and management of all types of allergies and hypersensitivities affecting lungs, skin, ear, nose, throat and stomach.
 Driven by a team of widely experienced doctors and support staff, we are the largest specialty allergy, asthma and immunology group practice in Texas.
-We have proven expertise in diagnosing and treating mild to moderate and severe allergies, triggered by:

 What is an Allergy?